I, Ball

-I, Ball is a vertically scrolling shooter published for the Amstrad CPC, Commodore 64 and ZX Spectrum in 1987 by Firebird.
+I, Ball is a vertically scrolling shooter published for the Amstrad CPC, Atari ST, Commodore 64 and ZX Spectrum in 1987 by Firebird.
 It was programmed by Timothy Closs.
 The C64 version features music written by Rob Hubbard, based on two tunes by Cabaret Voltaire called "Whip Blow" and "I Want You".
 Hubbard was commissioned to write music based on the style of the band.

 The audio also includes synthesised speech.

 It was followed by a sequel, I, Ball 2, released later the same year.